plandes/cisql/README.md

 ### Queries and Directives

 Each line of input is either is a part or whole SQL query, or it is a `directive`.
-A `directive` includes commands meant for the program itself.
+A `directive` includes commands meant for the command event loop of the program.
 There are some directives that take queries as (usually optional) input like the `export` directive.
 You can get a list of directives and how to use them using the `help` directive.

 Every SQL query given is stored even after the results are retrieved from the database and displayed.
 This query is referred to as the *last query* and is